88 Minutes: Plot

-In 1997, forensic psychiatrist Dr. Jack Gramm testifies at the trial of suspected serial killer Jon Forster, dubbed "The Seattle Slayer" by police.
-Gramm's testimony and expert psychiatric opinion are crucial in the conviction of Forster for the attempted killing of Janie Cates and the murder of her sister Joanie, who was drugged, hanged upside down and killed after the killer invaded the sisters' apartment.
-Upon receiving a guilty verdict from the jury, Forster taunts Gramm, saying "Tick-tock, Doc."
+In 1997, forensic psychiatrist Dr. Jack Gramm testifies at the trial of suspected serial killer Jon Forster.
+Gramm's testimony and expert psychiatric opinion are crucial in Forster's conviction for the attempted killing of Janie Cates and the murder of her sister Joanie, who was drugged with halothane, hanged upside down and killed after the murderer invaded the sisters' apartment.
+After receiving a guilty verdict from the jury, Forster taunts Gramm, saying, "Tick-tock, Doc."

 Nine years later, as Forster's execution date approaches, several similar torture murders occur.
-Gramm, now teaching at the University of Washington, is questioned by a lawyer from the Attorney General's office as well as FBI Special Agent Frank Parks.
-The latest victim, Dale Morris, is revealed to be a former psychology student of Gramm's; they attended the same party the night before.
-On the way to his class, Gramm receives a phone call from someone using a voice changer, informing him that he has 88 minutes to live.
-He reports the call to his lesbian secretary, Shelly, asking for a risk assessment profile of suspects.
+Gramm, now teaching at the University of Washington, is questioned by a lawyer from the Attorney General's office, as well as FBI Special Agent Frank Parks.
+The latest victim, Dale Morris, is revealed to be a former psychology student of Gramm's; they attended the same party on the previous night.
+On the way to his class, Gramm receives a phone call from someone using a voice changer, informing him that he has eighty-eight minutes to live.
+He reports the call to his secretary Shelly, asking for a risk assessment profile of suspects.

 Gramm receives another phone threat while teaching and becomes suspicious of his students, particularly Mike Stempt.
 The dean of students, Carol Johnson, interrupts the class to report a bomb threat.
-Evacuating, Gramm finds threats written both on the classroom's overhead projector and on his car, which has been vandalized in the parking garage.
-Gramm is then met by his teaching assistant, Kim Cummings, who offers to help find the perpetrator.
-In the stairwell, Gramm encounters one of his students, Lauren Douglas, attacked by an unknown assailant and reports the assault to campus security.
+While evacuating, Gramm finds threats written on both the classroom's overhead projector and his car, which has been vandalized in the parking garage.
+Gramm is met by his teaching assistant, Kim Cummings, who offers to help find the perpetrator.
+In the stairwell, Gramm encounters one of his students, Lauren Douglas, attacked by an unknown assailant, and reports the assault to campus security.

 Gramm and Kim go to his condo, where a package has been delivered.
-The package contains an audio tape of his kid sister, Kate, crying for help before being murdered.
+The package contains an audiotape of Gramm's sister Kate many years earlier, crying for help before being murdered.
 Gramm concludes that someone accessed his secure files to obtain the tape.
-Kim's ex-husband, Guy LaForge, appears with a gun at the apartment door, but is shot and killed from behind by an assailant masked by a motorcycle helmet.
-A fire alarm is triggered by the sudden onset of smoke and the shooter flees through the crowd outside.
+Kim's ex-husband Guy LaForge appears with a gun at the apartment but is shot and killed from behind by an assailant masked by a motorcycle helmet.
+A sudden onset of smoke triggers the fire alarm, and the shooter flees through the crowd outside.
 Shortly after, Gramm's car explodes, having been rigged with a bomb.